Parcours Tempo

 UE2 - Civilisation courses.

-UE3 - Regional Studies.
+UE3 - Regional courses.

 UE4 - Licence+ courses (in common with the L1+ option) comprising three modules: